nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 ## *From Zero to “Pull Request”*

-By Steve Ognibene https://twitter.com/nycdotnet - November 17, 2013
+By Steve Ognibene [@NYCdotNet](https://twitter.com/nycdotnet "Twitter") - November 17, 2013

 This guide is intended for developers who have not previously used Git or GitHub, but who do have basic knowledge of at least one other source